 When Wamberal is in an eroded state, the ad hoc protection materials interact with the waves.
 When the beach system naturally recovers (builds out) over time, the rock and rubble become buried.
 A properly designed and constructed seawall would interact with the beach in a similar way, but in a more effective and less hazardous manner.

-Replacing the ad hoc coastal protection works, with a properly designed and constructed seawall that improves beach access and amenity is one of several broader community benefits being looked at.
+Replacing the ad hoc coastal protection works, with a properly designed and constructed seawall that improves beach access and amenity is one of several broader community benefits a long term solution would deliver.

 What is sand nourishment?